SkeldJS/Hindenburg/pages/Plugins/advanced/receiving-protocol-messages.md

 You can pass in [any valid protocol message class](https://skeld.js.org/modules/protocol.html) as the first argument.

-> If you're using custom protocol messages, you may have to register them with Hindenburg; check out the {@page Custom Protocol Messages} page.
+> If you're using custom protocol messages, you may have to register them with Hindenburg; check out the {@page ./custom-protocol-messages.md} page.

 The body of your method can be marked as [_async_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), and takes in 2 parameters:
 #### `message`